-- To provide high quality education which inspire the students to realize their aspiration and potential. - To enhance knowledge, create passion for learning, foster innovation and nurture talents towards serving the society and the country. - To encourage faculty members to update their knowledge and carryout advanced research in cutting edge technologies. - To exhibit excellence in research projects and consultancy services, for the benefit of the global community.
+- To inspire the students to realize their aspiration and potential through quality education in Instrumentation and Control Engineering. - To enhance knowledge, create passion for learning, foster innovation and nurture talents towards serving the society and the country. - To encourage faculty and students to keep in pace with the latest technological developments and to pursue research in those areas. - To enable the students to engage themselves in entrepreneurship and product development for the benefit of the global community.